-Mountain mahogany is an adaptable, semi-evergreen native shrub (8 to 15 ft. high and wide) or small tree with charming birch-like leaves set against silver-grey bark.
+Mountain mahogany is an adaptable, semi-evergreen native shrub (8 to 12 ft. high and wide) or small tree with charming birch-like leaves set against silver-grey bark.
 Small, honey-scented flowers appear in spring followed by seeds with intriguing silky, curled, feather-like tails.
 The open habit contrasts nicely with evergreen shrubs or rock walls where its pleasing silhouette can be seen.
 Flowers are attractive to bees.
 Mountain mahogany is one of those rare native shrubs which can easily be pruned for narrow garden beds.
 Grows on dry slopes in chaparral or at the edges of woodlands.
 Provide full sun to light shade.
 It is surprisingly adaptable to diferent water regimes, from moderate irrigation to no water once established.
 Somewhat deer resistant.

 Call to confirm current supply.
-Availability as of June 6, 2019:
+Availability as of September 7, 2023: